fluxninja/aperture/docs/gen/config/aperture-controller/swagger.md

 ### Object Index

 - [AdaptivePolicy](#adaptive-policy) – AdaptivePolicy creates a policy that forces GC when the usage surpasses the configured factor of the available memory.
 This policy calculates next target as usage+(limit-usage)\*factor.
-- [AgentInfoConfig](#agent-info-config) – AgentInfoConfig is the configuration for the agent group etc.
 - [BackoffConfig](#backoff-config) – BackoffConfig holds configuration for GRPC Client Backoff.
 - [BatchConfig](#batch-config) – BatchConfig defines configuration for OTEL batch processor.
 - [ClientConfig](#client-config) – ClientConfig is the client configuration.